Dadaism6/Dadaism6.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <h2 style="margin-top: 50px;">About me</h2>
 Hello!
-I'm Chenda Duan, `a second-year MS student in Computer Science at UCLA`, advised by Prof. [Bolei Zhou](https://boleizhou.github.io/), previous interning as a `Machine Learning Research Engineer` at Kuaishou Technology this summer.
-I recently graduated with a B.S. in Computer Science from UCLA, proudly with a perfect `4.0 GPA`.
+I'm Chenda Duan, `a second-year MS student in Computer Science at UCLA`, advised by Prof. [Bolei Zhou](https://boleizhou.github.io/).
+I will be joining Prof. [Vwani Roychowdhury](https://www.vwaniroychowdhury.com/)'s group as a Ph.D student starting this fall.
+Previously, I graduated with a B.S. in Computer Science from UCLA as well!
+(So, 10 years at UCLA...)

 🔍 **Actively Seeking Opportunities**:
-- **PhD opportunities** focusing on Multi-modal Learning, RL, AI for Medicine/Bio, and general AIGC.
-- **Full-time roles** as a Machine Learning Engineer, Software Engineer, or Quant Researcher in the US.
+- **Summer Internship** as a Research Scientist, Machine Learning Engineer, or Quant Researcher in the US.

 If you believe there's a potential fit, please [contact me](mailto:chenda@ucla.edu).
 I'm eager to explore new challenges and collaborations.